canonical/paas-app-charmer/README.md

   should cover things like:
   * The programming language and framework you are thinking of
   * Create an example `rockcraft.yaml` file and build a working OCI image.
-To see an example for `flask`, install the `latest/edge` version of `rockcraft` and run `rockcraft init --profile flask-framework` and run `rockcraft expand-extensions` and inspect the output.
+To see an example for `flask`, install Rockcraft and run `rockcraft init --profile flask-framework` and run `rockcraft expand-extensions` and inspect the output.
   * Create an example `charmcraft.yaml` file and build a working charm.
-To see an example for `flask`, install the `latest/edge` version of Charmcraft and run `charmcraft init --profile flask-framework` and run `charmcraft expand-extensions` and inspect the output.
+To see an example for `flask`, install Charmcraft and run `charmcraft init --profile flask-framework` and run `charmcraft expand-extensions` and inspect the output.
   * How the configuration options of the charm map to environment variables, configurations or another method of passing the information to the app